 A case study is a snapshot of a situation (whether real or fictitious) that the person may experience in the future.

 Case studies in the classroom are short summaries of 1-2 paragraphs.
 They should only contain pertinent information.
 They are often presented on palm-sized cards and then distributed randomly to each group of students – each group gets one card to read and discuss.
 After a set period of time (such as 3 minutes), a designated person from each group will read the case study to the class and explain their group’s response.
 The teacher will almost certainly prompt the group for more details and ask for the class’ input.
 Other members of the class may contribute with questions, ideas and general responses.
 Each group will have their turn until all groups have presented their case study.

 This is one way of using case studies in a classroom environment.
-They can also be used as short worked examples, as a summative assessments task, for pair or small group activities, as problem-based learning tasks or even as the basis for an extended investigation.
+They can also be used as short worked examples, as summative assessment tasks, for pair or small group activities, as problem-based learning tasks or even as the basis for an extended investigation.

 Peer modelling – student ‘A’ shows student ‘B’ how to do something (or how to behave) with the hope that student ‘B’ replicates the desired behaviour.

 Peer modelling is a little-known strategy commonly used by special needs’ teachers.
 A typical approach is for a student without a disability to model a certain behaviour in front of a student with a disability or disorder.
 This can be for educational purposes (such as working out a maths problem) or reading a challenging passage from a book.
 These demonstrations often include think-alouds and repeated explanations.

 Peer modelling can also take advantage of the power of social pressure and social influence to teach social skills such as how to manage frustration, how to behave in class and how to gracefully lose.
 To do this, Student A is usually (but not always) briefed on the goals of the activity and placed next to Student B.